trebeljahr/WDFT-Feb-RMT-EN/week7/W7D3/planned/exercises.md

     isDone: false
 }
 ```
-5. Create a component to display a single todo - it should show the message.
+5. Create a component to display a single todo - it should show the message of that todo.
-6. Adapt the component - to use conditional rendering to set `"text-decoration": "line-through"` if the todo is done.
+6. Adapt the component to use conditional rendering to set `"text-decoration": "line-through"` if the todo is done.
 6. Add a button to each todo that can change the state of that single todo to `true`.
 7. Finally: Add a button that when clicked alerts to the user how many todos are still remaining to be done.
 Hint: You can filter over the todos from your state and get the length of only the ones where `isDone === false`
 8. Bonus: Add buttons to add new todos.